 My grandmother was in her early 70s and lived alone in one of two small apartments on the 4th floor in an old building next to the bridge over the Chester River, which brought slow moving cars and rattling trucks in and out of Chestertown.

 That first evening together, we ate a simple dinner on the card table.
 Then we went down the fire escape to the backyard with a jar with ice pick holes for air in its tin screw top to catch lightening bugs.
-Later, when the lights were out, I would be let loose in my room.
+Later, when the lights were out, they would be let loose in my room.

 Like her daughter, Granny — which is what she wished to be called — had the softest paper-thin skin as she aged but maintained rough dishpan hands, which were perfect for back rubs.